Mishalzeera/bluebird-blackjack/README.md

 # Bluebird Blackjack

-A simple blackjack game with custom cards and media.
+A simple blackjack game with cards and media.
+Styled according to a vintage Raj/colonial era look.

 ## The user